 And the sadly ironic thing is, the third part of His Dark Materials trilogy finally rises to the level of engaging storytelling that I like to see in epic books.
 Landscapes are painted in detail, not briefly passed through.
 Things happen not just for the sole purpose of advancing the plot, but to make the world alive and substantial.
 Characters develop, even though most of it is due to revelations, as opposed to steady emotional progress.

 I cannot avoid spoilers in this not-exactly-review, including events up to the very end of the story.
-If you plan to read the book yourself and are sensitive to the idea of discovering the plot on your own, please do not click on the link to the rest of the article.
+If you plan to read the book yourself and are sensitive to the idea of discovering the plot on your own, please do not read on.

 The book starts with an utter confusion, following in the steps of the previous installment.
 The story picks up seemingly exactly where it was left, with Mrs Coulter capturing Lyra in the world of Citagazze just as Will spends part of the night finding and losing his father some yards away.
 Only Mrs Coulter is now already ensconced in a remote location in Himalayas in her own world, and Will has to travel for days and days to reach her.
 We are explicitly told during his journey that the windows between worlds that only he can make are positionally aligned – you cannot enter another world at the latitude and longitude of your choice, but only at the exact equivalent of where you currently are.
 And while the notion of world misalignment due to recent activities surfaces up later on, it still makes no attempts to justify how Mrs Coulter and Lyra ended up so far from Will so quickly.